Hyliy/RadiationTherapyGUI/README.md

 This is a user interface designed to collect data for pair-wise comparisons between the DVHs of radiotherapy plans.

-The same user interface can be used to train radiotherapy planners in a interactive manner.
+The same user interface can be used to train radiotherapy planners in an interactive manner.

 While the current version is working OK, we are in the process of refining it.